rubenogit/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

-The mean total numbers of steps taken per day is `print meanstepstakenperday`.
+The mean total numbers of steps taken per day is 10766.19.
-The median total numbers of steps taken per day is `medianstepstakenperday`.
+The median total numbers of steps taken per day is 10765.

 ## What is the average daily activity pattern?